Conjugator length of locally compact groups of Euclidean isometries: The groups we study and the tools we use

 \subsection{Conjugator length and coarse geometry of locally compact groups}

-Interest in the conjugator length function for discrete (finitely generated) groups has been rapidly increasing in recent years.
-Here we briefly note that, similarly to Dehn functions, conjugator length is equally as meaningful to locally compact groups, so let us provide definitions.
+Interest in the conjugator length function for finitely generated (discrete) groups has been rapidly increasing in recent years.
+Here we briefly note that, similarly to Dehn functions, conjugator length is equally meaningful for compactly generated groups, so let us provide definitions.
 We disclaim that all topological groups we treat are Hausdorff.

-Let $G$ be a locally compact topological group, and suppose $G$ is compactly generated, that is $G = \langle S \rangle$ for some compact subset $S \subseteq G$.
-(In case $G$ is discrete, this is equivalent to being finitely generated.)
-In this case, the word metric $d_S$ for $G$ with respect to $S$ is geodesically adapted (see \cite[Chapter~4B]{Cornulier--delaHarpe}) and enjoys properties akin to the word metric of a finitely generated group.
-Moreover, a similar theory of (coarse) geometry for $G$ is available; we refer the reader to \cite{Cornulier--delaHarpe} for details.
+Let $G$ be a locally compact topological group, and suppose $G$ is compactly generated.
+That is $G = \langle S \rangle$ for some compact subset $S \subseteq G$.
+The word metric $d_S$ for $G$ with respect to $S$ is geodesically adapted (see \cite[Chapter~4B]{Cornulier--delaHarpe}) and enjoys properties akin to the word metric of a finitely generated group and a similar theory of (coarse) geometry for $G$ is available; we refer the reader to \cite{Cornulier--delaHarpe} for details.
 We may then consider, as usual, the corresponding word length $\ell_S = d_S(-,\id)$, the distance to the identity $\id \in G$.